The Xometry app works best with JavaScript enabled!

 Exhaust gases leaving the exhaust are in the range of 550–850 °C. To withstand these conditions, the exhaust is made out of a nickel alloy or titanium alloy.
 One commonly used nickel alloy is Inconel®.

-What Are the Parts of a Jet Engine Cold Section?
+Parts of a Jet Engine Cold Section

 Inside the jet engine cold section, there is the air intake, compressor, bypass ducts, shafts connecting the compressor and turbine blades, and a diffuser section.
 The cold section of the engine can actually be quite hot due to the friction and compression of air that it experiences.
 However, the cold section is cold compared to the hot section of the engine, which is the combustion chamber to the exhaust.